galaxyproject/planemo/docs/commands/test.rst

 **Options**::

       --test_output PATH              Output test report.
       --galaxy_root DIRECTORY         Root of development galaxy directory to execute command with.
       --install_galaxy                Download and configure a disposable copy of Galaxy from github.
       --test-data DIRECTORY           test-data directory to for specified tool(s).
+      --dependency_resolvers_config_file PATH
+                                      Dependency resolver configuration for Galaxy
+                                      to target.
+      --job_config_file PATH          Job configuration file for Galaxy to target.
+      --tool_dependency_dir DIRECTORY
+                                      Tool dependency dir for Galaxy to target.
+      --brew_dependency_resolution    Configure Galaxy to use brew dependency resolution.
       --help                          Show this message and exit.